-At Least 7 People Killed in Sudanese Anti-Government Sit-In, Activists Say
+At Least 13 People Killed in Sudanese Anti-Government Sit-In, Activists Say

 The police used tear gas, rubber bullets and live fire to try to disperse the protesters, according to Abdel-Jaleel’s union, which is spearheading the demonstrations.
 It was the second time security forced failed to break up the sit-in protests, which has grown into one of the biggest rallies in the current wave of unrest.

-But a crack seems to be emerging among the Sudanese authorities and the military as to how to handle the protests.
+But a crack seemed to be emerging among the Sudanese authorities and the military as to how to handle the protests.

-Online video footage circulating Tuesday shows some Sudanese troops seeking to protect the protesters and guarding the entrance to the sit-in area.
+Online video footage circulating Tuesday showed some Sudanese troops seeking to protect the protesters and guarding the entrance to the sit-in area.
 Heavy gunfire can be heard as protesters seek cover from the descending security forces.
 Other video clips show burned police vehicles used as trash dumps.

-The Sudan Doctors Committee, an affiliate of the union, said a military officer, a captain, was killed while defending the protesters Tuesday.
+The Sudan Doctors Committee, an affiliate of the union, said at least 153 people were wounded since Saturday.
+It said the five soldiers, including a captain, were killed while defending the protesters in the past two days.

 The medical group said troops guarding the military’s complex, which also houses the Defense Ministry and a presidential residence, chased the security forces away, firing into the air for the second night.